Yonkers Public Library

-The Yonkers Public Library in Yonkers, New York, consists of three branch libraries.
-The main branch is the 'Yonkers Riverfront Library' which overlooks the Hudson River and New Jersey Palisades.
-Yonkers Riverfront Library is located in one of the former Otis Elevator buildings and it is across the street from the Yonkers train station.
-The new main library was opened in 2002, contains an area of 200,000 sqft and 4 stories.
+The Yonkers Public Library in Yonkers, New York, currently consists of three branch libraries.
+The main branch is 'Riverfront Library', which overlooks the Hudson River and New Jersey Palisades.
+Riverfront Library is located in one of the former Otis Elevator factory buildings and is across the street from the Yonkers Metro-North Hudson line train station.
+The branch opened in September 2002, and has approximately 75,000 square feet of space.
+The other two branches of the Yonkers Public Library are the Grinton I. Will branch, and Crestwood.

-The library also consists of the Grinton I. Will branch and the Crestwood branch.
-All three libraries offer a variety of services, including computer and internet access, movie, audio book and CD check-outs, as well as traditional book loans.
-The library offers free computer classes, from beginner to advanced, and is a source of free public programming all year round, including concerts and movies, classes, homework help, research help and informational workshops.

-The Yonkers Public Library is a founding member and the largest member of the Westchester Library System (WLS), a consortium of 38 libraries serving the residents of Westchester County.
-The Yonkers Public Library operates with a budget of over $9 million, 105 staff members, and a collection of nearly 700,000 books and other materials.
-The Director of the Library is Jesse Montero and the President of the board of trustees is Nancy Maron.
+The Yonkers Public Library is a founding member and the largest member of the Westchester Library System (WLS), a consortium of 38 libraries serving the residents of Westchester County, New York.
+The Yonkers Public Library operates with a budget of over $11 million, 104 staff members, and a collection of over 420,000 books and other materials.
+The Director of the Library is Jesse Montero and the President of the Board of Trustees is Nancy Maron.